hummingbot/hummingbot/documentation/docs/installation/windows.md

 ## Installing Hummingbot on Windows Subsystems for Linux

-!!!
-Warning
-    Windows source installation has minimal support and is not recommended.
-We suggest users either install via Docker or use a cloud VM.

 Below, we summarize instructions for installing Hummingbot from source on Windows 10, using Windows Subsystem for Linux (WSL).
 Users may use <a href="ttps://www.virtualbox.org/" target="_blank">VirtualBox</a> rather than WSL.

 ### 1. Install Ubuntu in Windows Subsystem for Linux